Three key takeaways

 Understand your emotional attachment.

 Many business owners find succession planning an overwhelming and emotional challenge.
-“It’s so powerful for people who’ve started their business from scratch,” says Kimberly Rosati, regional manager of estate planning at Fidelity Investments.
-“It’s their life, their everything.
-They may not be ready to walk away from the business.”
+“Given the hard work and dedication to cultivating and growing their business, many business owners may not be ready to walk away,” says Kimberly Rosati, regional manager of estate planning at Fidelity Investments.
+“It’s their life, their everything.”

 Triggers of succession